Skip to main content

 Measuring involves calculating a hash for artifacts like the Linux Kernel.
 Any change in these artifacts alters the hash.
 Utilizing Trusted Platform Module (TPM) chips, we can establish a validation system that only proceeds with booting if the measurements match the expected values.

-Unified System Image (USI)
+The Unified System Image (USI)

 One effective solution is creating a Unified System Image (USI).
 This combines the Kernel, cmdline parameters, and Initrd into a single, immutable image.
 By measuring this single image, we ensure the integrity of the entire system.
 There’s no need to encrypt this image since it contains no sensitive data, which resides in the encrypted area.
 The system configuration and valuable data remain secure, and the image is mounted read-only to prevent changes.

-For more detailed information on this process, refer to the UAPI Group’s page and Lennart Poettering’s article, “Brave New Trusted Boot World.”
+For more detailed information on this process, refer to the UAPI Group’s page and Lennart Poettering’s article, Brave New Trusted Boot World.

 Kairos: Simplifying Trusted Boot

 Implementing a USI with Trusted Boot can be complex.
 Kairos aims to simplify this process.
-Visit our Trusted Boot Installation instructions to try it out, or delve into the Trusted Boot Architecture documentation for a deeper understanding of how Kairos enhances security in untrusted environments.
+Visit the Trusted Boot Installation instructions to try it out, or delve into the Trusted Boot Architecture documentation for a deeper understanding of how Kairos enhances security in untrusted environments.